mirainc/custom-menu-samples/gotts-menu/README.md

 **URLs**

-_Note: Instructions on how to fetch available `menuIds` for a given API key are available in the "Multi-location support" section below._
+_Note: Instructions on how to fetch `menuIds` for a given API key are available in the "Multi-location support" section below._

 _Example menuId: 20e5c762-f2df-483e-9ed0-404562d7efd3_